liangruibupt/s3-benchmark-testing/dvassallo-s3-benchmark.md

-# Download benchmark by dvassallo/s3-benchmark
+# Download benchmark by dvassallo/s3-benchmark for Cross-Region transfer

 Measure S3 downloading performance using different thread counts and object sizes